Ibrahim Aqil

-Ibrahim Aqil (إبراهيم عقيل; 24 December 1962 – 20 September 2024; also known by his aliases Al-Hajj Tahsin or Al-Hajj Abdul Khader) was a Lebanese militant leader who served as commander-in-chief of Hezbollah's special operations unit, the Redwan Force.
+Ibrahim Aqil (إبراهيم عقيل; 24 December 1962 (Note: 20 March 1961, and 1 January 1962, are also mentioned.) – 20 September 2024; also known by his aliases Al-Hajj Tahsin or Al-Hajj Abdul Khader) was a Lebanese militant leader who served as commander-in-chief of Hezbollah's special operations unit, the Radwan Force.
 He was a member of the Jihad Council, which oversees the military operations of the organisation.
 Some considered Aqil as the de facto Chief of Staff of Hezbollah.

 In the 1980s, Aqil was a senior member in Hezbollah's cell responsible for the 1983 US embassy bombing and the 1983 Beirut barracks bombings.
 On 21 July 2015, the U.S. Department of the Treasury designated Aqil under Executive Order 13582 for his role in Hezbollah.
 In September 2019, the U.S. Department of State listed him as a Specially Designated Global Terrorist.
 The Rewards for Justice Program offered a reward of up to $7 million for information leading to his capture.
 He is thought to have served as the deputy to Fuad Shukr, the former commander of Hezbollah's military wing, before Shukr's death.

 On 20 September 2024, Aqil was killed by an Israeli Air Force strike in Haret Hreik, Lebanon.